ARMmbed/mbed-os-example-wifi/README.md

 Done
 ```

-## Documentation ##
+## Troubleshooting

-More information on the network-socket API can be found in the [mbed handbook](https://docs.mbed.com/docs/mbed-os-api-reference/en/5.2/APIs/communication/network_sockets/).
+If you have problems, you can review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.